 c.
-In the lists of products, identify FlexNet Manager Platform, and immediately below it, click Access Above Products.
+In the lists of products, identify FlexNet Manager Platform, and immediately below it, click LET'SGO.

-The Product and License Center site is displayed.
+The Product and License Center site displays.

 - d.
 In the Your Downloads section of the Home page, click the link for FlexNet Manager Platform. - e.
-In the Download Packages page, click the link for FlexNet Manager Platform 2019 R2 to access the downloads.
-(You may need to repeat this action on a second page to access the downloadable files.) - 2.
-Select the Inventory Scanner archive (Inventory Scanner for FlexNet Manager Suite 2019 R2.zip), and download to a convenient location (such as C:\temp). - 3.
+In the Download Packages page, click the link for FlexNet Manager Platform 2022 R1 to access the downloads. - 2.
+Select the Flexera Inventory Scanner for FlexNet Manager Suite 2022 R1 archive (Flexera Inventory Scanner for FlexNet Manager Suite 2022 R1.zip), and download to a convenient location (such as C:\temp). - 3.
 Expand (unzip) the archive and save FlexeraInventoryScanner.exe to your preferred path.